Gwyneth Paltrow: Net worth and expensive things she owns

 “Look, nobody is worth the money that Robert Downey Jr. is worth.
 But if I told you the disparity, you would probably be surprised,” she said, without revealing the details.

 Yet, films starring Paltrow have done really well at the box office.
-Several estimates suggest that the worldwide box office earnings of all her movies come close to USD 9 billion.
+Several estimates suggest that the worldwide box office earnings of all her movies come close to USD 9 billion (INR 7,40,75,04,00,000 approx.).

 The pay is now expected to be higher than what it was in 2016.
 But even as a guest, Paltrow’s stature makes it likely that she would command much higher pay.